These healthy Banana Pancakes are a fabulous gluten free breakfast idea. Top them with fresh fruit, chocolate chips and/or maple syrup or honey.

-I have been wanting to make the newly popular banana pancakes recipe for a while now.
-So yesterday morning I finally put some over-ripe bananas to good use with this fantastic gluten free recipe.
+One of my favorite breakfast meals is this protein waffle recipe, but I have been wanting to make the popular banana pancakes recipe for a while now.
+I finally put some over-ripe bananas to good use with these fantastic flourless pancake recipe.

 Bananas combined with a little quick cooking oats, eggs and a few other yummy additions make these a definite keeper!